Account

 What is the overnight funding adjustment?

-Every time you hold a trade open overnight – unless you’re trading CFDs on shares or cryptocurrency with 1:1 leverage – your position will be subject to a funding adjustment.
+Every time you hold a leveraged trade open overnight, your position will be subject to a funding adjustment.
 How the adjustment is calculated, and whether you pay or receive it, depends on a range of factors.
-You can take a look at some specifics in the examples below.
+Take a look at the calculations below.

 How is the overnight funding adjustment calculated?